jordanramos0099/doable-todo-list-app/README.md

 <!-- BUILT WITH -->
 ### Built With Flutter

-Flutter is an open source framework developed and supported by Google.
+Flutter is an open source framework developed, and supported by Google.
 App Developers use Flutter to build mobile apps for multiple platforms (iOS/android) with a single codebase. <br><br>
 <img src="https://storage.googleapis.com/cms-storage-bucket/d113e56856107a174445.svg" style="height:50px; width:150px;">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>